 Students graduate from the program prepared to pursue certification as a Certified Mental Performance Consultant or licensure as a Limited Psychologist, preparing them for careers in coaching, mental performance consulting, or clinical sport psychology.

-The NMU Global Campus program emphasizes flexibility and practical application, equipping graduates with the skills to support athletes’ mental well-being and performance.
+The program emphasizes flexibility and practical application, giving graduates the tools to support both performance and mental well-being in athletic settings.